 The original reason however is that the Ron Dha is a simplified way of writing the supreme mantra “OM”, depending upon the script used, and the purpose for which it is written.
 Indeed, when the mantra “OM” is written for religious purposes, it is not written as the complete word, but rather it is written as a symbol that is only part of the complete word.

-In the Balinese script (that is descended from the Kawi script used in Majapahit), the major part of the letter “OM” is a clear representation of the early form of the Ron Dha.
-The symbol now euphemistically referred to as the “Ron Dha” is a therefore the physical representation of the sacred mantra OM.
+In the Balinese script (that is descended from the Kawi script used for 800 years in Java), the major part of the letter “OM” is a clear representation of the early form of the Ron Dha.
+The symbol now referred to as the “Ron Dha” is therefore the physical representation of the sacred mantra OM.

 In the best keris, various figures are carved into the metal, usually found in the wider sorsoran area of the blade.
 They most often include representations of the Naga, of the Singo Barong, and of Bhoma.